-When looking at the interaction model in Table 3b, we see significant correlations with perceived gender and race as well.
+When looking at the interaction model in Table 3b, we see significant correlations with gender and race as well.
 The perception of being a White woman is associated with better rating scores, while workers perceived as male and non-White receive worse ratings.

 We were surprised that workers with female profile images received higher ratings than those with male images (as compared to TaskRabbit, where the opposite is true), so we examined our data more closely.
-It is a commonly argued theory that women need to be exceptionally productive in male-dominated areas in order to succeed, and we see some evidence for this in our data [17, 40].
-We observe that across the nine task categories we crawled on Fiverr, workers perceived to be women received dramatically higher ratings than those perceived to be men (on average) in the "Databases" and "Web Analytics" categories.
+It is a commonly argued theory that women need to be exceptionally productive in male-dominated areas in order to succeed, and we see some evidence for this in our data [17, 39].
+We observe that across the nine task categories we crawled on Fiverr, women received dramatically higher ratings than men (on average) in the "Databases" and "Web Analytics" categories.
 For example, the mean (median) rating for women in the "Databases" category is 3.5 (4.8) while it is 2.8 (4.5) for men.
-We also observe similar trends in terms of the number of reviews workers perceived to be female receive.
+We also observe similar trends in terms of the number of reviews women receive.
 In Databases, Web Analytics, and Financial Consulting, women receive more reviews, while in all other categories we see the opposite trend.
-Furthermore, in these categories the fraction of workers perceived to be women is smaller than the overall average; for example, women are 14% of the population in the "Databases", versus 37% of the overall population on Fiverr.
+Furthermore, in these categories the fraction of women is smaller than the overall average; for example, women are 14% of the population in the "Databases", versus 37% of the overall population on Fiverr.
 Motivated by these statistics, we analyze individual task categories on Fiverr in the next section.